livebud/bud/README.md

 # Bud

-The Full-stack Go Framework for Prolific Web Developers.
+The Fullstack Go Framework for Prolific Web Developers.

-Bud writes the boring code for you, saving you time and allowing you to launch your website faster.
+Bud writes the boring code for you, helping you launch your website faster.